TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 Static SQL tables and their data.

 If the extension requires static data you can dump it into an SQL file by this name.
-Example for dumping mysql data from bash (being in the extension directory):
+Example for dumping `MySQL`:pn:data from bash (being in the extension directory):

 .. code-block:: shell